appveyor/website/src/docs/how-to/download-file.md

 Sometimes you need to download additional files (installers, libraries, resources, etc.) required by your build process.

-There is a number of ways you can use to download file in AppVeyor environment:
+There are a number of ways you can download a file in AppVeyor environment:

 * Comment to trigger ToC generation
 {:toc}